EyupSaltukB/quizApp/README.md

 # quizApp

-this is a quiz project
-prototype
+This is a quiz project.
+The quiz starts when you click the start quiz button.
+Correct and incorrect answers are specified when the options are selected.